 Fluorocarbon fishing line allows light to easily pass through it while underwater.
 This makes the line practically invisible to fish.

-For this reason, using fluorocarbon as your leader line would be the best choice if you are worried about the bait presentation.
+For this reason, using fluorocarbon as your fishing leader line would be the best choice if you are worried about the bait presentation.

 4. Avoiding Line Twist With Swivels

 This can be solved by attaching your leader line to a swivel before tying it to your main fishing line.
-A swivel will allow your leader line to freely rotate without twisting your main fishing line.
+A swivel will allow your leader line to rotate freely without twisting your main fishing line.

-How To Make A Leader
+How To Make A Fishing Leader Line

 Making fishing leaders is pretty simple and does not require any fantasy equipment.
 All it will require is practice.